ibm-cloud-docs/database-tools/configure-riak-networking.md

 # Configuring Riak networking
 {: #dbt-riak-config}

 When you install Riak on an {{site.data.keyword.Bluemix}} engineered server, Riak is bound to the private network IP address.
 Binding Riak minimizes the security risks of having an open, accessible Riak instance exposed publicly upon deployment.
-At any time, the IP address that is bound to Riak can be changed. **Note:** Do not expose Riak openly to public interfaces without other security measures in place to limit external access to the instance (for example, firewalls and iptables).
+At any time, the IP address that is bound to Riak can be changed.
 {: shortdesc}

+Do not expose Riak openly to public interfaces without other security measures in place to limit external access to the instance (for example, firewalls and iptables).
+{: important}

 Complete the following steps to configure Riak networking to bind to a new interface.

 ## Binding Riak to a new interface

 1. Go to the `riak_core` section of the `/etc/riak/app.config` file in the installation.
-2. Update the `http{}` attribute in the `riak_core` section to reflect the new IP address to which Riak is bound.<br/>`{http, [ {"127.0.0.1", 8098 } ] },`
+2. Update the `http{}` attribute in the `riak_core` section to reflect the new IP address to which Riak is bound.
+   `{http, [ {"127.0.0.1", 8098 } ] },`
 3. Locate the `/etc/vm.args` file in the installation.
-4. Edit the `-name` attribute within the `/etc/vm.args` file to reflect the new IP address:<br/>`-name riak@127.0.0.1`
+4. Edit the `-name` attribute within the `/etc/vm.args` file to reflect the new IP address:
+   `-name riak@127.0.0.1`
 5. Restart Riak to complete the binding changes.

 ## Next Steps